*This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

 This blend Is naturally carbohydrate, sugar, and calorie-free.
 This makes it an ideal beverage to have for a wide range of diets and lifestyles without having to worry about adding any sugar or calories to your existing diet.

 As mentioned above this blend has no calories or sugars or carbohydrates in it which makes it a great option for anyone who is on a very low carb diet such as a keto diet.

 In addition, because it has no calories it is a great option if you live a fasting Life Style and want something with a little bit of flavor to drinking in between you are feeding windows.
 This blend along with many other types of tea is excellent for anyone who is practicing Intermittent fasting.

 Where Can You Get Loose-Leaf Ingredients For This Blend?

-Finding loose-leaf versions of the ingredients for these types of herbal tea blend is a bit of an adventure If the ingredients aren’t mainstream.
-Fortunately Rose he is a very popular tea and you probably won’t have any trouble finding a good loose-leaf Rose tea to make this blend with.
+Finding loose-leaf versions of the ingredients for these types of herbal tea blends is a bit of an adventure If the ingredients aren’t mainstream.
+Fortunately Rose is a very popular tea and you probably won’t have any trouble finding a good loose-leaf Rose tea to make this blend with.